 APS-C vs Full Frame

 - Now, you can think of that of the 16mm wide lens you purchased for skyscapes.
-Put the lens in your APS-C camera.
-You will get a perspective closer to the 24mm lens.
-It will be a wide but not super wide.
+Put the lens on your APS-C camera.
+You will get a perspective closer to the 24mm lens APS-C vs a full frame lens.
+It will be wide but not super wide.

 Field of View